runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 ----

-Provided here is the syntax of an implementation of immutable, associative, commutative range maps from `KItem` to `KItem`.
+Provided here is the syntax of an implementation of immutable, associative, commutative range maps from `Int` to `KItem`.
 This type is hooked to an implementation of range maps provided by the backend.
-The current implementation fully supports only SortInt keys due to limitations of the defined ordering.
-To support an additional key sort, implement the corresponding ordering between elements of that sort.
+Although the underlying range map data structure supports any key sort, the current implementation by the backend only supports `Int` keys due to limitations of the underlying ordering function.

 ```k
 module RANGEMAP